albaye/FarmBeats_project/Aware_Kits/Lab2_WaterYourPlant/readme.md

 ## Learning Outcomes

-[Overview of all learning outcomes - **should be revisited after finishing documentation for this scenario**]

-- Creating rules in Azure IoT Central
+- Learn to integrate Azure IoT Central with other services using
+    - Rules and actions.
-- Interface with Azure IoT Central using REST API
+    - REST APIs.

 - Learn how to use Azure Functions

-    - Deploy an Azure Function
-    - Using Events Hub and Stream Analytics to stream data into Azure Function App
+    - Use Events Hub and Stream Analytics to stream data into an Azure Function Application.
-    - Write script to process soil moisture data
+    - Deploy your own Azure Function.

+- Understand how one can start analysing environment data to obtain actionable insights.

 ## Key areas to teach

+App (IoT Central and Power Apps), Real-time data pipeline (Events Hub and Stream Analytics) + Azure Functions.

 ## Azure Services Integration

-### **Azure Services Integration**
+### Automated Irrigation System

 ![AzureServiceS2](Alarm_system/media/AzureServices_Scenario2.png)